deevanshuguru/deevanshuguru/README.md

 <h2 align="center">Yo! 🤟🏼 <br>  I am Deevanshu Guru </h2>
 <img width="25%" align="right" src="https://raw.githubusercontent.com/deevanshuguru/deevanshuguru/master/images/geek.gif" alt="geek" style="height:100px; margin:4px">
-<h4 align="center" width="70vw">I'm a Full Stack Web Developer, Blockchains Developer, Content Creator and Cybersecurity Enthusiast from IIT Bombay,India.
+<h4 align="center" width="70vw">I'm a <u>Full Stack Web Developer, Blockchains Developer, Content Creator and Cybersecurity Enthusiast</u> from <b>IIT Bombay,India</b>.
-I'm also currently doing my BTech in Engineering Physics while working on my company and other projects.
+ I'm also currently doing my BTech in <b>Engineering Physics</b> while working on my company and other projects.
-I am currently passionate about Quantum Cryptography, Progressive Web Apps, Algotrading, IDS, Neural Nets, Web Performance, Blogging and Automation.
+I am currently passionate about <u>Quantum Cryptography, Progressive Web Apps, Algotrading, IDS, Neural Nets, Web Performance, Blogging and Automation</b>.
 When I'm not developing and building things, you can find me on Basketball court, drawing a sketch, making memes😜😜, and much more.<br> Let's meet online and share our ideas and wisdom 🤗</h5>

-<h4 align="center"> I've started working on open source recently, that's why all my repositories are private but if you want to see them then ping me on any of the above mentioned platforms ♥</h4>
+<h4 align="center"> <u>I've started working on open source recently, that's why all my repositories are private but if you want to see them then ping me on any of the above mentioned platforms ♥</u></h4>
 <br>